Fiji

 Planning your trip

-Placement type Departure Application deadline status
+Placement Length Departure Application deadline* Status

 Please note that the deadline is the last possible time allowed to get an application form in that allows us enough time to match volunteers and begin sorting out visas.
-We always recommend applying as early as possible in order to secure your place.

-We are accepting applications for 2013 and 2014 departures.
+We are currently accepting applications for departures in 2016 and 2017.

-Program overview
+Programme overview

 Minimum age: